Aarhus University Seal

 Tryk her for PDF

-Rikke Uldall, F21, Social Media, Community Management and Digital Communications at BLAST Premier
+Rikke Uldall, F21, event coordinator at BLAST

 What are you doing now?
 And what have you been doing since finishing uni?